jameshfisher/jameshfisher.com/_posts/2020-01-22-how-to-sort-a-stack-using-one-additional-stack.md

   - ctci
   - programming
   - haskell
+summary: >-
+  We can model "infinite tape" using two stacks.
+Then we can navigate the list in both directions.
+This lets us bubble-sort the list in O(n^2) time.
 ---

 Question 3.6 of _Cracking the Coding Interview_:

 > Write a program to sort a stack in ascending order (with biggest items on top).
 > You may use at most one additional stack to hold items,
 > but you may not copy the elements into any other data structure (such as an array).
 > The stack supports the following operations: `push` , `pop`, `peek` and `isEmpty`.

 Imagine you're a Turing machine, reading a tape.